hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Internet Gateway</summary>

 - It can route traffic for public IPs to and from the internet
-- It is created and attached to a VPC
+- It's created and attached to a VPC
 - A VPC could be attached to 1 and only 1 Internet Gateway
 - It doesn't applies public IPv4 addresses to a resource's ENI
 - It provides Static NAT (Network Address Translation):
-	- It is the process of 1:1 translation where an internet gateway converts a private address to a public IP address
+	- It's the process of 1:1 translation where an internet gateway converts a private address to a public IP address
 	- It make the instance a true public machine
 	- When an Internet Gateway receives any traffic from an EC2 instance, if the EC2 has an allocated public IP:
 		- Then the Internet Gateway adjusts those traffic's packets (Layer 3 in OSI model)